-- 22.17.1 Managers should create a climate for staff to report any inappropriate behavior in the workplace.
+- 22.17.1.
+Managers should create a climate for staff to report any inappropriate behaviour in the workplace.
 Trust staff must feel that their legitimate views will be welcomed and, where appropriate, acted on positively.
 The Trust will seek to offer practical support to staff.
-Refer to the Trust's 'Whistleblowers Policy' for further guidance. - (a) All Trust staff have a clear duty to inform their managers of any instances of malpractice towards service users. - (b) The Trust expects openness to be fostered so that staff should be encouraged freely to contribute their views on all aspects of Trust activities, especially the delivery of care to service users.

-- (c) All Trust staff have a clear duty to inform their managers of financial irregularities. - (d) All Trust staff have a clear duty to inform their managers of any instances of unprofessional conduct.
+Refer to the Trust's 'Whistleblowers Policy' for further guidance. - (a).
+All Trust staff have a clear duty to inform their managers of any instances of malpractice towards service users. - (b).
+The Trust expects openness to be fostered so that staff should be encouraged freely to contribute their views on all aspects of Trust activities, especially the delivery of care to service users. - (c).
+All Trust staff have a clear duty to inform their managers of financial irregularities. - (d).
+All Trust staff have a clear duty to inform their managers of any instances of unprofessional conduct.

-22.18 DECLARATION OF INTERESTS
+22.18.
+DECLARATION OF INTERESTS

-- 22.18.1 The Trust shall maintain a hospitality register, detailing both hospitality accepted and that which has been offered but declined.
-The register will be held by the Trust Company Secretary. - 22.18.2 The Trust shall maintain a declaration of interests register which will be held by the Trust Company Secretary.
-Staff with delegated authority to commit the Trust to contractual agreements and/or to incur expenditure are expected to submit an annual return to the Trust Company Secretary a nil return is also required, when applicable.
+- 22.18.1.
+The Trust shall maintain a hospitality register, detailing both hospitality accepted and that which has been offered but declined.
+The register will be held by the Trust Company Secretary. - 22.18.2.
+The Trust shall maintain a declaration of interests register which will be held by the Company Secretary.
+Staff with delegated authority to commit the Trust to contractual agreements and/or to incur expenditure are expected to submit an annual return to the Company Secretary a nil return is also required, when applicable.
+Staff should refer to the Declarations and Pay Policies for detail on what is required.